andrewsjg/go-enigma/README.md

 Still a working in progress.
 Current status:

 - Working rotor mechanics.
 Although it is WRONG!
-Its rotating the wiring instead of the alphabet ring.
+Its rotating based on the wiring instead of the alphabet ring.
   The mechanics are right, just need to adjust to add the relationship between the ring and the wiring